psa-jforestier/makesomenoise/README.md

 whip your phone.
 This app is 1st attempt to create an Android app, but it is quite fun to use.
 You can virtually whip your find, or make fun of them.
-You can play the Dun Dun Duuun or Suspens sound when someone is down during a murder party :-) .
+You can play the Dun Dun Duuun or Suspense sound when someone is down during a murder party :-) .
 Did you see some The Big Bang Theory episode when they whip each other or play a murder party ?
 The sounds are almose the same, and you can use the app like they do it on the show.